DanWahlin/AngularAppDevCourseCode/Labs/Exploring the Angular Jumpstart Application/README.md

-This lab uses the Angular-Jumpstart-master folder.
+This lab uses the Angular-Jumpstart-main folder.
 Refer to the lab manual for more details.